Quince Chocolate Streusel Cake

 27. Transfer to a platter.
 Cut and serve.

-Like this Quince Chocolate Streusel Cake?
+So, do you like this Quince Chocolate Streusel Cake?
 Also, check out some of these other Quince-ssential recipes:

 Quince Cranberry Almond Bars